8 Best Dust Collectors for a Small Shop 2024 – Top Picks & Reviews

 4. Grizzly Industrial G8027 Dust Collector

-The Grizzly Industrial G8027 Dust Collector is a decent option for small shops.
-It is fairly inexpensive, which makes it great for those that aren’t looking to spend tons of money.
-It is also very portable.
-You can take it to the job site without much of a problem.
+The Grizzly Industrial G8027 Dust Collector is a decent machine for small shops.
+It is fairly inexpensive, which makes it great for those not looking to spend tons of money.
+It is also very portable; you can take it to the job site without much of a problem.

-It has a 1.0 HP motor, which is a bit lower than most on the market.
-However, it is much cheaper as well, so you’re getting what you pay for.
-It is 8 amps, which place sit in the middle of the pack.
-Some are more powerful, but also a few that are less powerful.
+It has a 1.0 HP motor, which is a bit weaker than most on the market.
+However, it is also much cheaper, so you get what you pay for.
+It is 8 amps, which sits in the middle of the pack.
+Some are more powerful, but also a few are less powerful.
 The intake is 4 inches, which is the usual size, and there is a paddle safety switch just in case you need it.

-However, this machine is just too underpowered for most shops, even small ones.
-You may not be able to plug it up to your woodworking machines directly due to the low power, which makes it unusable in some situations.
+However, this machine is too underpowered for most shops, even small ones.
+You may not be able to plug it into your woodworking machines directly due to the low power, which makes it unusable in some situations.
 It is so cheap for a reason, and many people aren’t going to get much use out of this machine.
-This is why it only ranked at number four on our review list.
-There are just better options out there!
+This is why it only ranked 4th on our review list.
+There are better options out there!

 5. Jet DC-1100VX-5M Dust Collector

-The Jet DC-1100VX-5M Dust Collector is designed to be easy to use for years to come.
-It has a totally-enclosed, 1.5 HP motor.
-The impeller is steel, which makes it able to take in quite a bit more air than other machines.
-It also makes it more durable than a plastic impeller, for example.
+The Jet DC-1100VX-5M Dust Collector is designed to be easy to use for years.
+It has an enclosed 1.5 HP motor.
+The impeller is steel, which makes it able to take in more air than other machines.
+It also makes it more durable than a machine with a plastic impeller.
 It has a see-through dust bag, so you can quickly tell when it is getting full.
-This also lowers how often you’ll change the bag since you’ll be able to tell when it really needs to be changed.
+This also reduces how often you’ll change the bag since you can tell when it needs to be changed.
 The heavy-duty casters make it quick and easy to move around as well.

 It uses Vortex Cone technology to reduce filter clogging, which is just one less thing you’ll have to worry about.
 It also extends the life of the machine.

-However, this machine also has a few downsides.
-It is very noisy, so you will need to use hearing protection when wearing it.
-It is also a bit more challenging to set up than other options and is quite large.
+However, the Jet DC also has a few downsides.
+It is very noisy, so you must wear hearing protection.
+It is also a bit more challenging to set up than other brands and is quite large.
 Of course, it is portable so that you can move it around.
 However, there are more compact options on the market.

 6. Delta Power Equipment Dust Collector

-Another decent option is the Delta Power Equipment 50-723T2 Dust Collector.
-It isn’t particularly bad, but it isn’t our favorite either.
-It has four casters for easy transportation and has a snap-in bag design that makes changing the bag much more accessible than other options.
-This collector is much quieter than many other dust collectors on the market, if fact, we found it to be quieter than even some shop vacs.
-If you’re concerned about the sound level for whatever reason, this may be a reliable option for you.
+Another quality option is the Delta Power Equipment 50-723T2 Dust Collector.
+It isn’t bad, but it isn’t our favorite either.
+It has four casters for easy transportation and a snap-in bag design, which makes changing the bag much more accessible than other machines.
+This collector is much quieter than many collectors on the market, if fact, we found it to be quieter than some shop vacs.
+If you’re concerned about the sound level, this may be a reliable option for you.

 7. BUCKTOOL HP Auto Start Dust Collector

 The BUCKTOOL 1.2 HP Auto Start is one of the lower-quality options on our list.
-It has a 1.2 HP motor, which is a bit lower than most of the competition.
-It is at 6.5 amps, however, which does put it slightly higher than other dust collectors around the same price.
+It has a 1.2 HP motor, which is less powerful than most of the competition.
+It has 6.5 amps, however, which does make it more powerful than other dust collectors around the same price.
 It has an auto-start feature, which we liked.
 It will automatically start when you plug in your dust collector.
-Surprisingly, this is a rare feature, though it is one we find very useful.
+Surprisingly, this is a rare feature, though it is very useful.

 It is a small size, which makes it easy to transport when needed.
-The caster wheels allow it to be more mobile than some other options, though most high-quality dust collectors do have wheels.
+The caster wheels allow it to be more mobile than other options, though most high-quality dust collectors have wheels.

-With that said, we did find the suction of this machine a bit lacking.
-It may not work for some professionals who work with a lot of wood.
+With that said, the suction of this machine is a bit lacking.
+It may not work for professionals that cut several loads of wood.
 If you’re a carpenter, this machine probably isn’t for you.
-It is also a bit harder to put together than some other options.
-Many of the screw holes don’t seem to line up 100%, which can be a pain to deal with.
+It is also a bit harder to put together than some other collectors.
+Many of the screw holes don’t seem to line up 100%, which can be a pain.